top of page

 Scenario: Baking all the family cookies feels overwhelming.
 Instead, you choose one recipe — or none.
 Maybe you replace a tradition with something quieter, like lighting candles or watching one meaningful holiday movie.

-Compassionate reminder: Your holidays do not need to mirror past years or anyone else’s highlight reel.
+Compassionate Reminder: Your holidays do not need to mirror past years or anyone else’s highlight reel.
 They only need to feel manageable, safe, and nurturing for you.

 4. Create Moments of Safe Connection